 ― Michael Gove

-7. Cambridge English Online – The website is filled with colorful illustrations to help you learn basic English through games, stories, songs, flashcards, and more.
+7. Cambridge English Online – The website has colorful illustrations to help you learn basic English through games, stories, songs, flashcards, and more.

 11. Stack exchange – A question and answer site for linguists, etymologists, and serious English language enthusiasts.
 It’s a large community of people of learners and experts.

-13. News in Levels – Helps you improve listening and writing skills through 3 levels of video or audio content.
+13. News in Levels – Helps you improve listening and writing skills through 3 video or audio content levels.

-14. Holmwood’s – Mark Holmwood developed a course based on hundreds of hours of exercises, videos, and lessons on English and Chinese.
+14. Holmwood’s – Mark Holmwood developed a course based on hundreds of hours of exercises, videos, and lessons in English and Chinese.